ev3dev/ev3dev.github.io/docs/drivers/ev3-output-port.markdown

 be use with MINDSTORMS RCX motor, Power Functions motors and any other 'plain' DC motor.
 By 'plain', we mean the motor is just a motor without any kind of controller.
-- `rxc-led`: Force the port to load the [rcx-led] device.
+- `rcx-led`: Force the port to load the [rcx-led] device.
 This can be used with the MINDSTORMS RCX LED, Power Functions LEDs or any other LED connected to pins 1 and 2 of the output port.
 - `raw`: Exports gpios, pwm and analog/digital converter values to sysfs